brandur/sorg/content/drafts/denim.md

-The rabbit hole of raw denim is a deep one -- there's a huge subculture of aficionados online who have strong feelings about what brands to buy, how to produce the best fades, and how to wash (don't go anywhere near a washing machine).
-A little like vinyl, a lot of the claimed benefits aren't very material, but there's still a lot to like about the somewhat romanticized world.
+The rabbit hole of raw denim is a deep one -- there's a huge subculture of aficionados online who have strong feelings about what brands to buy, how to produce the best fades, and how to wash (infrequently, and don't go anywhere near a washing machine).
+A little like vinyl, a lot of the claimed benefits probably aren't material, but their romanticized worldview is still very interesting.

 While looking around I found a wealth of information, but no resource that did a very good job of collating the key